CMPortfolio/Disaster-Response-Project/README.md

   - DisasterResponse.db (SQLite database of cleaned data)
 - models/
   - train_classifier.py (Machine learning script for training and saving the model)
-  - classifier.pkl (Trained model saved as a pickle file)
+  - classifier.pkl (Trained model saved as a pickle file) (*IMPORTANT NOTE* This file is too large to host on this repository so it has been uploaded via google drive through this link.
+If you plan on retraining the model yourself then it is not needed - https://drive.google.com/file/d/168MAOW-REhAUVFxp-SHlfnT0lxAxZsXj/view?usp=sharing )
 - README.md (Project documentation)
 - requirements.txt (Python dependencies)